l2beat/l2beat/backend/README.md

-# L2Beat Data collection backend
+# @l2beat/backend

+L2BEAT Data collection script.
+Because of the extensive amounts of data fetching it uses a cache to speed up the execution time.

 ## Setup